 Rev. Barnaby explored the Covid-19 pandemic’s challenge to our ongoing UU calling to make the world more just.
 Order of Service The Sixth Principle: Doubling Down on Justice Prelude – Chuck Miller Welcome – Karl Lindholm Pathways to Healthy Connection – Rev. Barnaby Feder Musical Call to Worship: “Come Wash Your Hands With Me” – … Continue reading Doubling Down on Justice

 Our stewardship service and spring pledge drive kick-off.
 Rev. Barnaby’s United As One sermon: Followed right afterward by the CVUUS CommUUion, our Jesus-inspired ritual celebrating all prophets known and unknown with an Earth-centered twist.
 This unique time of peace, reflection and shared gratitude lasts about 15 minutes.
 Readings: Hebrews 10:23-25.
-Scholars believe Hebrews records advice … Continue reading United As One
+Scholars believe Hebrews records advice … Continue reading United as One (March 1, 2020)

 Rev. Barnaby reflected on how Unitarian Universalism’s professed devotion to democracy is not faring well in our thoroughly distracted and neurotic society.
 How important is defense of this part of our faith?
-Readings: Excerpts from the Economist Intelligence Unit’s report on its 2019 Democracy Index (www.eiu.com/n/global-democracy-in-retreat/); Excerpt from The Democacy Principle by Rev. Jill Cowie … Continue reading Democracy Stumbles
+Excerpts from the Economist Intelligence Unit’s report on its 2019 Democracy Index (www.eiu.com/n/global-democracy-in-retreat/); Excerpt from The Democracy Principle by Rev. Jill Cowie (https://uuharvard.org/services/the-democracy-principle) … Continue reading Democracy Stumbles (Feb.
+16, 2020)

 Rev. Barnaby reflected on the intersection of hope, faith, courage, and compassion led by Rev. Barnaby.
 Readings and carol singing.
 Special music by our CVUUS choir, our bell choir, Chris Foster on trumpet, Janie Wulff on flute and Richard Hopkins on bassoon.